dvcrn/slack-thread-summarizer/README.md

 # Slack Summarizer

-Slackbot to summarize the content of a slack thread
+Slackbot to summarize the content of a slack thread with ChatGPT

 Invite it to a channel, then mention it in a thread and it will generate a summary of what has been said